Skip to content

 • Scope Management: Use the local keyword to limit a variable's scope to within a function.

-• Reason: Declaring a variable as local confines its scope and lifespan to the function, preventing accidental overwrites of global variables with the same name.
+• Reason: Declaring a variable as local prevents accidental overwrites of global variables with the same name.
+It also ensures that once the function completes, the variable is unset and released from memory.
+(1)

 • Example: